CHAPTER 13

 shall cover procurements made in support of safeguarding nuclear materials or technology.

-- (a) Notwithstanding any provision of Chapter 13 (Government Procurement), an entity may impose a local content requirement of no more than:
+1. (a) Notwithstanding any provision of Chapter 13 (Government Procurement), an entity may impose a local content requirement of no more than:

-(i) 40 per cent, for labor-intensive turnkey or major integrated projects; or
+(i) 40 per cent, for labor-intensive turnkey or major integrated projects, or

-(ii) 25 per cent, for capital-intensive turnkey or major integrated projects.
+(ii) 25 per cent, for capital-intensive turnkey or major integrated projects. (b) For the purposes of this paragraph, “turnkey or major integrated project” means,

-(i) the prime contractor is vested with the authority to select the general contractors or subcontractors;
+(i) the prime contractor is vested with the authority to select the general contractors or subcontractors,

-(ii) neither the Government of Mexico nor its entities fund the project; (iii) the person bears the risks associated with non-performance; and
+(ii) neither the Government of Mexico nor its entities fund the project, (iii) the person bears the risks associated with non-performance, and

 (iv) the facility will be operated by an entity or through a procurement contract of that entity.

-- In the event that Mexico exceeds in any given year the total value of contracts it may set aside for that year in accordance with paragraph 4 of this Section, Mexico shall consult with the other Parties with a view to agreement on compensation in the form of additional procurement opportunities during the following year.
+1. In the event that Mexico exceeds in any given year the total value of contracts it may set aside for that year in accordance with paragraph 4 of this Section, Mexico shall consult with the other Party with a view to agreement on compensation in the form of additional procurement opportunities during the following year.
 The consultations shall be without prejudice to the rights of any Party under Chapter 31 (Dispute Settlement).

-SECTION G: Thresholds Adjustment Formula
+Section G: Thresholds Adjustment Formula

 (b) adjustments shall be calculated using two-year periods, each period beginning November 1, and shall take effect on January 1 of the year immediately following the end of the two-year period;

-(d) the inflationary adjustment shall be estimated according to the following formula
+(d) the inflationary adjustment shall be estimated according to the following formula:

-ܶ = threshold value at base period
+𝑇𝑇0 = threshold value at base period

-ߨ= accumulated U.S. inflation rate for the ith two year-period
+𝜋𝜋𝑖𝑖 = accumulated U.S. inflation rate for the ith two year-period

-ܶଵ= new threshold value.
+𝑇𝑇1 = new threshold value.

-- Mexico shall calculate and convert the value of the thresholds into Mexican pesos using the conversion rate of the Banco de México (Bank of Mexico).
-The conversion rate shall be the existing value of the Mexican peso in terms of the U.S. dollar as of December 1 and June 1 of each year, or the first working day thereafter.
-The conversion rate as of December 1 shall apply from January 1 to June 30 of the following year, and the conversion rate as of June 1 shall apply from July 1 to December 31 of that year.
+1. Mexico shall calculate and convert the value of the thresholds into Mexican pesos using the conversion rate of the Banco de México (Bank of Mexico).
+The conversion rate shall be the existing value of the Mexican peso in terms of the U.S. dollar as of December 1 and June

-SECTION H: Procurement Information
+Section H: Procurement Information

-Information on government procurement shall be published in the following websites:
+Information on government procurement shall be published in the following

 SCHEDULE OF THE UNITED STATES

-SECTION A: Central Government Entities
+Section A: Central Government Entities

 Thresholds: